sk222sw/dotons/README.md

 2. `npm install -g supervisor` to install supervisor globally

-3. `npm run build` to make webpack bundle and minify client side code
+3. `webpack -p` to make webpack bundle and minify client side code

-4. `npm run deploy` or `npm run deploy-windows` to run express in production mode
+4. `npm run deploy` for unix systems or `npm run deploy-windows` on windows to run express in production mode

 ***